sehyunkwon/ICTC/README.md

 <img src="./figures/fig1_instrument_7.png" alt="Sample images from the clustering results on the PPMI dataset.
 Clustering criterion is Instrument with cluster numbers K=2" width="700"/>
 </div>

 Sample images from clustering results of IC|TC.
 The method finds clusters consistent with the user-specified text criterion.
 Furthermore, the method provides cluster names (texts above each image cluster) along with the clusters, enhancing the interpretability of clustering results.
-(Figure 1 of the paper)

 ## News